ceph/ceph/doc/releases/squid.rst

   permissions unless explicitly granted by topic policy.
 * RGW: Fix issue with persistent notifications where the changes to topic param that were modified while persistent notifications were in the queue will be reflected in notifications.
-So if user sets up topic with incorrect config (password/ssl) causing failure while delivering the notifications to broker, can now modify the incorrect topic attribute and on retry attempt to delivery the notifications, new configs will be used.
+So if the user sets up topic with incorrect config (password/ssl) causing failure while delivering the notifications to broker, can now modify the incorrect topic attribute and on retry attempt to delivery the notifications, new configs will be used.